 National/Regional Regulatory Authority (NRRA): A governmental entity responsible for the oversight/regulation of the telecommunication networks within a specific country or region.

-NOTE: Region is not intended to be a region within a country (e.g., a region is not a state within the US).
+NOTE: Region is not intended to be a region within a country (e.g., a region is not a state within the United States).

 POST-as-GET: An HTTP POST Request containing a JWS body as defined by RFC 8555, Automatic Certificate Management Environment (ACME), where the payload of the JWS is a zero-length octet string.